SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 Memory consumption of SwissRailRaptor should also be at least one magnitude lower when compared to MATSim's default router, as should be the pre-processing time to initialize the router.

-SwissRailRaptor acts as a drop-in replacement for the pt router included in MATSim by default.
-It does not require additional configuration, but re-uses the configuration parameters from the default `transitRouter` config group.
+SwissRailRaptor can act as a drop-in replacement for the pt router included in MATSim by default when it is used without further configuration, re-using the configuration parameters from the default `transitRouter` config group.
+A special config group is available that allows to configure advanced features of the SwissRailRaptor not available in MATSim's default pt router (see below).

 A major difference to the default transit router in MATSim is the fact that SwissRailRaptor does not repeat the transit schedule after 24 hours when searching for a route,